 Our Manager, which was formed as a Delaware limited liability company in 2007, serves as our commodity pool operator ("CPO") and has been registered with the CFTC as a CPO and been a member of the NFA in such capacity since October 10, 2012.
 Our Manager's principal place of business is 53 Forest Avenue, Old Greenwich, Connecticut 06870, telephone number (203) 409-3575.
 The owners of our Manager are VC Investments L.L.C. ("VC") and EMG Holdings L.P. ("EMGH").
-VC and EMGH have been listed with the NFA as a principal of cotober 3, 2012.
-VC has been listed with the NFA as a principal of Ellington since March 14, 1996, and EMGH has been listed with the NFA as a principal of Ellington since May 6, 2008.
+VC and EMGH have been listed with the NFA as a principal of Ellington since March 14, 1996, and EMGH has been listed with the NFA as a principal of Ellington since May 6, 2008.
 The books and records of our Manager are maintained and made available for inspection at our Manager's principal executive offices.